frankenwiki/frankenwiki/README.md

 - [ ] search functionality (Lucene?)
 - [ ] pluggable security
 - [ ] NuGet it
-- [x] Page title - use YAML front matter (http://jekyllrb.com/docs/frontmatter/), pull out H1, or fall back to humanised slug
-- [ ] Categories - pull out of YAML front matter
+- [x] Categories - pull out of YAML front matter
 - [ ] Wiki title in test site - to be configurable
 - [ ] Index of all pages
 - [ ] Index of all categories
+- [ ] table storage IFrankenstore

 ## Known issues